 The good news is that there are already several reliable services that calculate website speed and availability.

-My first step, though, was to create 8 dummy sites with each provider.
-You can click on their names to see the sites in action, hosted by: A2 Hosting, Bluehost, Dreamhost, GoDaddy, HostGator, InMotion, iPage and SiteGround.
+My first step, though, was to create dummy sites with each provider: A2 Hosting, Bluehost, DreamHost, GoDaddy, HostGator, InMotion, iPage, Hostinger, GreenGeeks, Kinsta, Cloudways, WP Engine and SiteGround.

-I then tested different locations in North America, namely: Vancouver, Chicago, San Francisco, Dulles (VA), Dallas, DC and New York.
-Later, I averaged all of the above together for our 8 providers.
+I then tested different locations around the world, including Vancouver, Mumbai, San Francisco and New York..
+Later, I averaged all of the above together for our 13 providers.

 If you want to pore over the data yourself, here’s the Google Sheet where I logged in all the info.
 For the conclusions, just read on below.